DusDus3428/CPP_CurrCalc/documentation/README.md

 			</ol><br/>
 			In 3.i: The user types in an integer that is not on the list, a character, or a string
 			<ol type="1">
-				<li>CurrCalc responds with a prompt to make a selection based on the numbers provided in the list - back to 3 in basic flow</li>
+				<li>CurrCalc responds with a prompt to make a selection based on the numbers provided in the list - back to 3 in the basic flow</li>
 			</ol><br/>
 			In 3.i: The user types in a decimal number, whose whole number part is on the list
 			<ol type="1">
-				<li>The fractional part of the number is truncated - proceed with 3.i.a in basic flow</li>
+				<li>The fractional part of the number is truncated - proceed with 3.i.a in the basic flow</li>
 			</ol><br/>
 			In 3.i: The user types in a decimal number, whose whole number part is not on the list
 			<ol type="1">
 				<li>The fractional part of the number is truncated</li>
-				<li>CurrCalc responds with a prompt to make a selection based on the numbers provided in the list - back to 3 in basic flow</li>
+				<li>CurrCalc responds with a prompt to make a selection based on the numbers provided in the list - back to 3 in the basic flow</li>
 			</ol><br/>
 			In 4.i: The user types in an integer that is not on the list, a character, or a string
 			<ol type="1">
-				<li>CurrCalc responds with a prompt to make a selection based on the numbers provided in the list - back to 4 in basic flow</li>
+				<li>CurrCalc responds with a prompt to make a selection based on the numbers provided in the list - back to 4 in the basic flow</li>
 			</ol><br/>
 			In 4.i: The user types in a decimal number, whose whole number part is on the list
 			<ol type="1">
-				<li>The fractional part of the number is truncated - proceed with 4.i.a in basic flow</li>
+				<li>The fractional part of the number is truncated - proceed with 4.i.a in the basic flow</li>
 			</ol><br/>
 			In 4.i: The user types in a decimal number, whose whole number part is not on the list
 			<ol type="1">
 				<li>The fractional part of the number is truncated</li>
-				<li>CurrCalc responds with a prompt to make a selection based on the numbers provided in the list - back to 4 in basic flow</li>
+				<li>CurrCalc responds with a prompt to make a selection based on the numbers provided in the list - back to 4 in the basic flow</li>
 			</ol><br/>
 			In 5.i: The user types in a positive integer
 			<ol type="1">
-				<li>CurrCalc converts the integer into a decimal number and confirms the selection - proceed with 5.i.a in basic flow</li>
+				<li>CurrCalc converts the integer into a decimal number and confirms the selection - proceed with 5.i.a in the basic flow</li>
 			</ol><br/>
 			In 5.i: The user types in a negative decimal number, a negative integer, a character, or a string
 			<ol type="1">
-				<li>CurrCalc responds with a prompt to type in an unsigned number for the sum - back to 5.i in basic flow</li>
+				<li>CurrCalc responds with a prompt to type in an unsigned number for the sum - back to 5.i in the basic flow</li>
 			</ol><br/>
 		</td>
 	</tbody>